isomerpages/mlaw-corp/_covid19/17-rental-waiver-framework-2021.md

 <u><i>(For tenant occupiers who have not received the Notice) Application to IRAS</i></u>
  <br>

 Tenants may not receive the RSS and/or Notice automatically if they rent only part of a property, or rent a mixed-use property (e.g. a shophouse for both retail and residential use), and/or are a licensee.
-For such cases, tenants should first assess if they are eligible for the RSS and/or the Rental Waiver Framework (see section on [Eligibility Criteria for Rental Waiver](/covid19-relief/rental-waiver-framework-2021#eligibility)), and make an application subsequently.
-More details will be provided when applications open on 1 November 2021.<br>
+For such cases, where tenants have not received the Notice in the first half of October 2021, they should first assess if they are eligible for the second RSS payout (see criteria <a href="https://www.iras.gov.sg/irashome/Schemes/Property/Government-Cash-Payout--2021-Rental-Support-Scheme-/">here</a>) and/or the Rental Waiver Framework (RWF) (see criteria <a href="/covid19-relief/rental-waiver-framework-2021#eligibility">here</a>) and/or the Rental Waiver Framework (see section on [Eligibility Criteria for Rental Waiver](/covid19-relief/rental-waiver-framework-2021#eligibility)).
+If they qualify for the second RSS payout, they may make an application through IRAS’s <a href="https://docs.google.com/forms/d/e/1FAIpQLSeMTQLW_s_JlT47uMCX9nmnhjkBtZ-k1JOAeicLFOgDRZWmoA/viewform?vc=0&c=0&w=1&flr=0">eligibility checker</a> before 12 November 2021.
+If tenants have not received the Notice but have already made an application for the second RSS payout, they should wait for the outcome of their application; they do not need to take any further action.<br>
 <br>

 Note: This does not apply to tenants whose lease agreements were not stamped on or before 2 August 2021, but require assistance under the RWF and meet all other eligibility criteria.
 Such cases will be assessed by a rental waiver assessor, and only successful applicants will be issued with a Notice of Rental Waiver.
 See section on [Rental Waiver Assessors](/covid19-relief/rental-waiver-framework-2021#assess) for more details.<br>